bitcointxoko/guides/en/lnurlw-card.md

 💡 Tell the recipient of the card about the sats balance of the card so that they don't waste their time trying to get every last satoshi.

 💡 Once the recipient has withdrawn their sats from the gift card, they can rewrite it to their own wallet and reuse it.
 Two birds, one stone!
-If the card you gave them is NTAG424, they can turn it into a Lightning "debit card" like we described in the [previous guide].
+If the card you gave them is NTAG424, they can turn it into a Lightning "debit card" like we described in the nostr:naddr1qqxnzd3e8qcr2wfn8qcrgwf4qyg8wumn8ghj7mn0wd68ytnhd9hx2q3qtx0k0a7lw62vvqax6p3ku90tccgdka7ul4radews2wrdsg0m865sxpqqqp65whwqrr5.
 If the card is only NTAG2*, then they can only convert it into another gift card.